Before you apply for a consent

 Pre-application meetings provide an opportunity for us to help you understand what consents might be needed and for you to chat about your proposal with council staff before applying for resource consent.
 Processing an application is generally simpler, quicker and less costly if the applicant has already sought the council's advice on the relevant plan provisions and information requirements before making an application.

-To book a pre-application meeting fill in this form and email it to firstname.lastname@example.org
+To book a pre-application meeting fill in the "Request for Pre-Application Advice Form" and email it to firstname.lastname@example.org

 Activities that require resource consents